kazokuit/Kazoku.Nodinite.DocumentationGenerator/README.md

-# nodinite-wiki-generator
+# Kazoku Nodinite Documentation Generator
-Nodinite Wiki Generator - Generates wiki pages based on monitor views in Nodinite
+Nodinite Wiki Generator - Generates wiki pages based on monitor and log views from a Nodinite intance.